Quantum loop groups and shuffle algebras via Lyndon words: Quantum groups and shuffle algebras

-for standard $t$ with canonical factorization $m_1'' \dots m''_{t''}$ satisfying $m_1'' \geq m_1 > w$.
-A result of Melan\c{c}on (\cite{M}), which states that two words with canonical factorization \eqref{eqn:canonical factorization} are in the relative order $>$ if the largest Lyndon words in their canonical factorizations are in the relative order $>$, implies that $t > ww'$, as we needed to show.
+A result of Melan\c{c}on (\cite{M}), which states that two words with the canonical factorization \eqref{eqn:canonical factorization} are in the relative order $>$ if the largest Lyndon words in their canonical factorizations are in the relative order $>$, implies that $t > ww'$, as we needed to show.
 In the latter case ($v = w = \ell_1$), we have two more possible situations:

 \begin{itemize}[leftmargin=*]

 \item if $\ell_1 \geq m_1'$, then $e_v e_{v'} = e_{vv'}$ and we are done since $vv' \geq ww'$ (as $v\geq w, v'\geq w'$ and the loop words $v,w$ are of the same length)